hpc-carpentry/hpc-carpentry.github.io/_posts/2019/08/2019-08-05-carve-your-niche.md

 layout: page
 authors: ["Connie Clare"]
 teaser: "TU Delft Library met Data Champions from the Department of Biotechnology, Victor Koppejan and Raúl A. Ortiz Merino, to celebrate their Software and Data Carpentry workshop success."
-title: "Carve your niche with The Carpentries"
+title: "Carve Your Niche with The Carpentries"
 date: 2019-08-05
 time: "00:00:00"
 tags: ["Events", "Workshops"]